computamike/HueStatusModule/README.md

 - Run `npm install` to install dependencies
 - Make sure [HueStatus](https://github.com/APCOvernight/huestatus/) is installed globally `npm install -g huestatus`

-## Naming
-Each HueStatus module needs a unique name.
-Confirm that your desired name is available on [npm](https://www.npmjs.com).
-Configuration is also driven by the module name.

 ## Building your module

 The entry point for this module is index.js.
 It must export a class that extends the [BaseModule class from HueStatus](https://github.com/APCOvernight/huestatus/blob/master/src/Module.js).

-Your module class must have a start method, this is called when the module is loaded and HueStatus is ready to start updating.
+Your module class must have a `start` method.
+This is called when the module is loaded and HueStatus is ready to start updating.

 Your module class can optionally have a `generateInstanceName` method, that generates a unique instanceName for use in debugging.
 If this method is omitted a uuid will be generated instead.